NATIONWIDE CHILDREN’S AFFILIATED COVERED ENTITY NOTICE OF PRIVACY PRACTICES.

 In certain other situations, we must have your written authorization to use and/or share your PHI.

-- We must obtain your written authorization prior to using your PHI for marketing materials, except if the communication is in the form of a face-to-face communication made by us to an individual, or a promotional gift of nominal value provided by us.
+- Marketing.
+We must obtain your written authorization prior to using your PHI for marketing materials, except if the communication is in the form of a face-to-face communication made by us to an individual, or a promotional gift of nominal value provided by us.
 If the marketing involves financial payment to us from a third party, the authorization will state that such payment is involved.
-However we may communicate with you about products or services related to your treatment, case management or care coordination, or alternative treatments, therapies, health care providers, or care settings without your permission.
+However, we may communicate with you about products or services related to your treatment, case management or care coordination, or alternative treatments, therapies, health care providers, or care settings without your permission.

 - Sale of PHI.
 We must obtain your written authorization prior to selling your PHI, or in the instance that disclosure of your PHI will result in remuneration to us.